People counting Radar sensor vs Video sensor Comparison Guide

 The benefits of SensMax TAC-B people counting radar sensor

 The sensor uses mmWave radar technology.
 It is one of the most promising technologies that can be used for people counting.
 Video cameras have been the trend of the last decade.
 But radar technology existed much earlier than all video cameras, starting from 1905 when the first patent for radar was registered.
 The military used this technology for various object tracking for a long time, such as flying planes or ships.
 The technology was constantly improved, the frequency of radiated radio waves increased, and as a result, the size of objects detected by radar radio waves decreased.

 The SensMax TAC-B people counting radar sensor is fundamentally different from the sensors described above, primarily due to the robust detection of moving objects.
 The operating frequency is 60 GHz, making it possible to track things with an accuracy of 5mm.
 The radar sensor emits radio waves and catches the signal reflected from objects.
 Static objects are filtered out due to the Doppler effect.
 Unlike a complex video signal, which requires many resources to process, the radar sensor outputs clean coordinates of detected objects without any noise or interfering signals.

 The SensMax TAC-B radar sensor is entirely immune to scene lighting or any conditions of poor visibility (fog, smoke, dust, etc.).
 It can track objects even through the plasterboard or wooden walls.
 In addition, the sensor is 100% GDPR/Privacy law compliant and provides an entirely anonymous people count.

 The mmWave technology looks similar to the ToF camera, but it provides a much wider viewing angle of 120°.
-The effective people counting area for a TAC-B radar sensor is from 35 up to 200 square meters.
+The effective people counting area for a TAC-B radar sensor is up to 100 square meters.